digital-culture-seminar/hunterstabler_poetry_repo/README.md

 ```
 ```
-For what a height my spirit leaps, and prances, E'en then my soul with exultation dances For that finality from outside perspective glances.
+For what a height my spirit leaps, and prances, E'en then my soul with exultation dances for that finality from outside perspective glances.
 ```